Pylons/substanced/docs/content.rst

 ==========================

-In some cases you might want your resource to perform some actions that can only take place after it has been seated in its container and but before the creation events have fired.
+In some cases you might want your resource to perform some actions that can only take place after it has been seated in its container, but before the creation events have fired.
 The ``@content`` decorator and ``add_content_type`` method both support an ``after_create`` argument, pointed at a callable.